JurajNyiri/pytapo/README.md

 # PyTapo

-Python library for communication with Tapo Cameras
+Python library for communication with Tapo Cameras.
+Mainly created to be used inside Home Assistant Integration [HomeAssistant-Tapo-Control](https://github.com/JurajNyiri/HomeAssistant-Tapo-Control).

 ## Install: